Keeping Track of Your Appointments While Working Remotely

 Choose the best software.
 For example, with HireVue, you can conduct video interviews plus get insights from machine learning systems on how a particular candidate can fit your team and your company.
 In addition to standard Zoom or Skype video interviews, you may use Spark Hire to record your meetings and then analyze them.

-The Current Issue - Remote Work, Pandemic and Work Tracks
+The Current Issue - Remote Work, Pandemic, and Work Tracks

 There is one more question that you most likely cannot get around in your interviews.
 This is a question about how remote workers are controlled and whether your candidate has experience with remote workers monitoring.
 However, let’s recall that the essence of remote work is to provide results within deadlines, no matter where, when, and how “an employee from home” will do their job.

 Therefore, when conducting an interview, you immediately need to say what is expected from the potential candidate - a process or a result.
-You should lay out a contract in which there should be no room for questions, that’s why it’s vital to polish your knowledge on how to write a contract and lock everything in beforehand.
+You should lay out a contract in which there should be no room for questions.
+That’s why it’s vital to polish your knowledge on how to write a contract and lock everything in beforehand.

-So, remote hiring, and even remote hiring of remote workers, is becoming a normal practice.
+So, remote hiring, and even remote hiring of remote workers, is becoming a standard practice.
 Just a little bit more time and we will fully adapt to this.
 Companies will most likely develop an even more intelligent hiring strategy to solve as many issues as possible, involving as few resources as possible in the process.